 The Oregon Coast Trail is a roughly 400-mile walking route that capitalizes on Oregon’s 262 miles of publicly owned and accessible sandy beaches.
 Roughly half the route is on the beach itself.
 Another quarter follows footpaths over headlands, also publicly owned.
 The remaining quarter or less follows quiet side roads and, where unavoidable, the shoulder of US 101.

-It's had some great reviews!
-And I make a little money with each purchase.
+It's had some great reviews, including an excellent one from Treelinereview.
+I do I make a little money with each purchase.
 But this is mainly a passion project.
 I love this trail.
 It is complicated, not like any other trail I've hiked (in the US or Europe), not quite complete, but still very hikeable if you're flexible and especially if you do your homework.
 And PLEASE read the intro; I generally skip that part of guidebooks, but this trail is different from other trails.
 For instance, don't drink water from streams!
 Use toilets!
 Don't plan to camp on the beach every night (or even many nights)!
+No resupply needed!
 The intro explains why.

 Hiking the Oregon Coast Trail (Mountaineers Books) is designed as a guide for thru-hikers and section hikers, with more emphasis on camping options, boat shuttles, and other details backpackers and inn-to-inn hikers need than you can find in my 2015 guidebook Day Hiking: Oregon Coast.
 It's packed with information.
 But the OCT is still a work in progress, with new trail sections opening up and other sections of trail closing due to winter storms, plus details about boat ferries, camping options and other services changing as well.
 Please continue to visit this website for updates to the information found in Hiking the Oregon Coast Trail.